 Mean score of companies in the Health Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Brigham and Women's Hospital's score of 3 is lower than 74% of the industry.
+Brigham and Women's Hospital's score of 32 is higher than 65% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Brigham and Women's Hospital is not committed to any reduction initiatives we track.
+Brigham and Women's Hospital is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.